Jendnice/To_Have_And_To_Honeymoon/notes.md

 ** --Bonus-- Maybe add alphabetize/sort to locations.
 Could maybe do this through serializer when Location.all is called?

+** Maybe look more into what functions should be under classes and what shouldn't.
+Maybe they should all be since we're supposed to do class instead of functional?
+Look at project specs, look online, and update Location and Experience functions as needed.

 ** Look at project specs and check everything.
 (JSON ES6 for fetch, etc.) Look at learning goals at bottom, too!

+** DRY up code!
+In all files.
+Frontend, backend, HTML, CSS - all of the above!

 ONCE ABOVE ALL SET: